banzaicloud/koperator-docs/docs/ssl.md

 ## Enable SSL encryption in Apache Kafka {#enable-ssl}

 To create an Apache Kafka cluster with SSL encryption enabled, you must enable SSL encryption and configure the secrets in the **listenersConfig** section of your **KafkaCluster** Custom Resource.
 You can provide your own CA cert and CA key, or instruct the operator to create them for you from your cluster configuration.
-Using **ssLSecrets** Koperator  generates client and server certificates signed by the provided or genetared CA. Listeners will share the same server certificate.
-The client certificate will be used by the Koperator, Cruise Control and Cruise Control Metrics Reporter to communicate with listener on SSL which is used for inner broker communication.
+Using **sslSecrets**, {{< kafka-operator >}} generates client and server certificates signed by the provided or generated CA. Listeners will share the same server certificate.
+The client certificate will be used by the {{< kafka-operator >}}, Cruise Control, and Cruise Control Metrics Reporter to communicate with the listener on SSL, which is used for internal broker communication.

-From Koperator 0.21.0+ you can also add your own certificates per listener.
-You can use hybrid solutions like you add your own certificate for one external listener and other listeners can use the auto generated one.
+From {{< kafka-operator >}} 0.21.0+ you can also add your own certificates per listener.
+You can use hybrid solutions, like adding your own certificate for one external listener and using the auto-generated one for other listeners.
 See details below.

-## Using auto generated certificates ( **ssLSecrets** )
+## Using auto-generated certificates (**ssLSecrets**)

-{{< include-headless "warning-listener-protocol.md" "kafka-operator" >}}
+{{< include-headless "warning-listener-protocol.md" "supertubes/kafka-operator" >}}

 The following example enables SSL and automatically generates the certificates: